 Here in the Peak of the Pacific Northwest, outdoor recreation is one of the top reasons folks choose to come to Whatcom County.
 Positioned between the Salish Sea and the North Cascades, Whatcom County is home to 100+ Miles of shoreline to kayak, the best Mountain Biking in the State of Washington, epic amounts of snow, and scenic Drives like Chuckanut Drive and Mount Baker Highway.

 Snowboarders and skiers alike can enjoy a variety of terrain, day lodges, ski lessons, and rentals at the Mt.
 Baker Ski Area, which has the longest season in the state and often the most snow in North America.
-In Bellingham, you can also rent snowshoes, skis, and more at Backcountry Essentials.

 See a Live Show or Music Performance

 The historic Mount Baker Theatre features musicians (both local artists and nationally recognized acts), movies, comedians, the Bellingham Symphony Orchestra, and other events throughout the year.
-You never know what is going to pop up at MBT!

 Get Electrified at the SPARK Museum

 Discover the SPARK Museum of Electrical Invention!
-Explore world-class collection of artifacts and objects that highlight the history and development of electricity, radio, and early technology.
+Explore a world-class collection of artifacts and objects that highlight the history and development of electricity, radio, and early technology.
 On weekends, catch the hour-long MegaZapper Electrical Show, featuring one of the largest Tesla coils in the US.

 Catch a Movie or Take a Walking Tour